alexander-digett/digett/src/pages/insights/update-coming-facebook-how-are-you-impacted.md

 title: 'An update is coming to Facebook, how are you impacted?'
 templateKey: blog-post
 date: 2011-08-26T19:29:58.000Z
+category:
-category: Inbound Marketing, SEM and SEO, Social Media
+  -Inbound Marketing, SEM and SEO, Social Media
 alias: update-coming-facebook-how-are-you-impacted
 summary: >
  Facebook is in the process of rolling out changes to its service.
 These changes give you more control over privacy settings.
 Here is a quick list of changes and some thoughts on their impact: